Axel-Project-web/Personal-projects/README.md

+# Notepad
-# Web notes application with support for user registration.
+## Web notes application with support for user registration.